GoogleCloudPlatform/community/tutorials/appengine-pusher/index.md

 ### Trigger server-side endpoint to send messages

-Now use a server-side endpoint as described earlier to trigger an event on a chat message that is submitted.
+Now you can use a server-side endpoint as described earlier to trigger an event on a chat message.
 The client can be excluded from receiving the broadcast message by providing the socket ID.

 [embedmd]:# (java/src/main/webapp/WEB-INF/view/chat.jsp /\/\/ track socket_id/ /false;\n.*}\);/)